 Non-confidential resources are all faculty or staff members, including residential life staff and ombudspersons, who are not medical or counseling professionals, clergy, and are therefore not permitted to honor requests for confidentiality.
-Non-confidential faculty or staff who learn of an incident of alleged sexual misconduct, domestic or dating violence or misconduct, stalking or related retaliation involving a student are required to report that information to a HRO or DTC or the Title IX Coordinator, and they are "responsible employees" to this extent.
-The Title IX Coordinator, HROs, and the DTC are "responsible employees" for the purposes of redressing reports of sexual misconduct, domestic and dating violence, and misconduct, stalking and related retaliation in accordance with Middlebury's SMDVS policy (see above for contact information).
+Non-confidential faculty or staff who learn of an incident of alleged sexual misconduct, domestic or dating violence or misconduct, stalking or related retaliation involving a student are required to report that information to a HRO and/or the Civil Rights & Title IX Coordinator, and they are "responsible employees" to this extent.
+The Civil Rights & Title IX Coordinator and HROs are "responsible employees" for the purposes of redressing reports of sexual misconduct, domestic and dating violence, and misconduct, stalking and related retaliation in accordance with Middlebury's SMDVS policy (see above for contact information).